-In the meantime the woman next door had been absolutely howling and bellowing for hours, so much that Gavin was singing to me to take my mind off the fact that she was obviously in agony.
+In the meantime, the woman next door had been absolutely howling and bellowing for hours, so much that Gavin was singing to me to take my mind off the fact that she was obviously in agony.
 I went to make a cup of tea and 2 midwives outside her delivery room said that she was 3cm dilated… I couldn’t believe it, I was 3cm dilated on Tuesday & didn’t feel a thing?!
 I was backwards and forwards to the toilet needing to wee, even more so than normal being pregnant.

 The pains started getting stronger so I tried out the TENS machine that we’d hired (an Elle Tens with a boost button for contractions), then I needed to get on the bed to lay down.
 The pains got stronger and stronger, came faster and lasted longer.
 The TENS machine was fantastic and I was so pleased I’d hired one to use.

 By about 4.30am I asked Gavin to get a midwife because I wanted to try some gas & air as it was getting really painful.
-The midwife finally came, didn’t examine me but said I could have 2 paracetamol.
+The midwife finally came, didn’t examine me but said I could have 2 paracetamols.
 She said she didn’t want to give me pain relief too early and that I needed to be in established labour.

 By about 5.30am the pain was getting unbearable so Gavin called the midwife again and she said she’d be back at 6am to monitor me and baby.
 6am came and went.
 By about 7am I felt like I was starting to lose control and couldn’t deal with the pain any longer.
-I kept getting a pushing urge but my waters still hadn’t broken, plus I kept thinking I had ages to go because I hadn’t been put on the glucose & insulin drips (sliding scale) as they said I would.
+I kept getting a pushing urge but my waters still hadn’t broken, plus I kept thinking I had ages to go because I hadn’t been put on the glucose & insulin drip (sliding scale) as they said I would.
 Being my first baby I didn’t know what to expect or how much worse the pain would get.

-Then I felt a bit wet below so got Gavin to look.
+Then I felt a bit wet below so got Gavin to take a look.
 When he did he went white as a ghost, said don’t move and called the midwife.
 Gavin said at that point he thought he was going to have to deliver our baby.
 Different midwives kept coming in saying they’d get my midwife to come to me ASAP but none of them actually done anything.
 I had a pushing urge and thought I was going to deliver my baby at that point but was too scared as it was just me and Gavin on our own and so I fought the urge and sensations to push.

 I was in a lot of pain and my contractions were rolling one into another without a break.
 By about 8am finally a new midwife came in and examined me.
 I was 7cm dilated.
 She got Gavin to hook up the gas & air (we didn’t know it was in a cupboard behind us all along) and she told me the baby was going be here in the next 30 mins to hour!
-Her and another midwife kept saying they couldn’t believe how fast I’d done it, how long I’d gone without pain relief and that I couldn’t be a first time mum.
+Her and another midwife kept saying they couldn’t believe how fast I’d done it, how long I’d gone without pain relief and that I couldn’t be a first-time mum.